taocpp/PEGTL/doc/Parser-Reference.md

 The parser class `file_parser` allows parsing the contents of a file.

-It is implemented as a class, rather than a function, in order to retain the to-be-parsed data across the call to the `parse()`-function so that, in case of an exception while parsing, it is possible to access the data and use it for error messages.
+It is implemented as a class, rather than a function, in order to retain the to-be-parsed data across the call to the `parse()`-function so that, in case of an exception while parsing, it is possible to .cppess the data and use it for error messages.

 The (template) arguments to the `parse()` member function are the same as for the stand-alone `parse()` functions above.